Religion in Sierra Leone

-Sierra Leone is officially a secular state, although Islam and Christianity are the two main and dominant religions in the country.
-The Sierra Leone Government is constitutionally forbidden to establish a state religion, though Muslim and Christian prayers are usually held in the country at the beginning of major political occasions, including presidential inauguration.
+Sierra Leone is officially a secular state.
+Islam and Christianity are the two main and dominant religions in the country.
+The constitution forbids a state religion, though Muslim and Christian prayers are usually held in the country at the beginning of major political occasions, including presidential inauguration.

 According to a 2020 estimates by the Pew Research Center 78.5% of Sierra Leone's population are Muslims (mostly Sunni Muslims), 20.4% are Christians (mostly Protestants) and 1.1% belong to a traditional African religion or other beliefs.
 The Inter-Religious Council of Sierra Leone estimated that 77% of Sierra Leone's population are Muslims, 21% are Christians, and 2% are followers of traditional African religion.
-Most of Sierra Leone's ethnic groups are Muslim-majority, including the country's two largest ethnic groups: the Mende and Temne.

-Sierra Leone is regarded as one of the most religiously tolerant countries in the world.
-Muslims and Christians collaborate and interact with each other peacefully.
-Religious violence is very rare in the country.
-Even during the Sierra Leonean Civil War people were never targeted because of their religion.
-The country is home to the Sierra Leone Inter-Religious Council, which is made up of both Christian and Muslim religious leaders to promote peace and tolerance throughout the country.
-The Islamic holidays of Eid al-Fitr, Eid al-Adha and Maulid-un-Nabi (Birthday of the Islamic prophet Muhammad) are observed as national holidays in Sierra Leone.
-The Christian holidays of Christmas, Boxing Day, Good Friday and Easter are also national holidays in Sierra Leone.
-In politics, the overwhelming majority of Sierra Leoneans vote for a candidate without regard of the candidate being a Muslim or a Christian.
-All of Sierra Leone's Heads of State have been Christians except Ahmad Tejan Kabbah, who was a Muslim.
+Sierra Leone is one of the most religiously tolerant countries in the world.
+Religious violence is rare in the country.
+Even during the Sierra Leonean Civil War religion was never a target for persecution.
+Sierra Leone is home to the Sierra Leone Inter-Religious Council, which is made up of both Christian and Muslim religious leaders to promote peace and tolerance throughout the country.
+The Islamic holidays of Eid al-Fitr, Eid al-Adha and Maulid-un-Nabi are national holidays in Sierra Leone.
+The Christian holidays of Christmas, Boxing Day, Good Friday and Easter are also holidays.
+All of Sierra Leone's Heads of State have been Christians except Ahmad Tejan Kabbah (who was a Muslim).

-The vast majority of Sierra Leonean Muslims are adherent to the Sunni tradition of Islam.
-Most of the Mosque and Islamic schools across Sierra Leone are based on Sunni Islam.
-Shia Muslims form a very small percentage, at less than half of one percent of Sierra Leone's Muslim population.
-Most of Sierra Leonean Muslims of the Sunni and Ahmadiyya sect regularly pray together in the same Mosque.
-The Maliki school is by far the most dominant Islamic school of jurisprudence across Sierra Leone and is based within Sunni Islam, though many Ahmadiyya Muslims in Sierra Leone also follow the Maliki jurisprudence.
+The vast majority of Sierra Leone's Muslims are Sunnis tradition of Islam.
+Shia Muslims form a very small percentage, at less than 0.5% of the Muslim population.
+Most Sierra Leonean Muslims of the Sunni and Ahmadiyya sects regularly pray together in the same Mosques.